yvonnesarah/Age-Calculator/README.md

 *  Age on other planets.
 *  Fun insights and life progress bar.
 *  Countdown to your next birthday.
-*  Famous birthdays and historical events on your birth date.
+*  Famous birthdays on your birth date.
 5. Use the 📤 Copy Results button to share your information.

 ## 🔗 Live Demo & Repository